sohamb01/SPLADE/README.md

 ## Overview

 SPLADE (**SP**atial patch **L**ocalization of **A**nomalies under **DE**pendence) is a two-stage, scalable algorithm for detecting and localizing multiple axis-aligned rectangular anomalous patches in 2D spatial grids under general spatial dependence.
 The method is provably accurate, achieves near-linear runtime O(n) in favorable signal regimes, and accommodates heavy-tailed noise under only mild moment assumptions — substantially generalizing the existing literature which largely assumes independence or restrictive m-dependence structures.
+The following implementation tackles the 2-dimensional case ($d=2$).

 ---